-On the 2nd of December in Derry, Northern Ireland, artist Laure Prouvost was announced as the winner of the 2013 Turner Prize on the back of the film and installation Wantee, created with Grizedale Arts in the village of Coniston in the English Lake District.
+On the 2nd of December in Derry, Northern Ireland, artist Laure Prouvost was announced as the winner of the 2013 Turner Prize, for her video installation work Wantee.

-The title Wantee comes from Kurt Schwitters’ partner Edith Thomas, so nicknamed by him because of her habit of asking, "want tea?”
-From that starting point, Prouvost spun a story about her fictional grandfather who was apparently a close friend of Schwitters and also a (less recognised) conceptual artist in his own right.
-The film that is central to the project, tells the tale of Grandfather, his struggles to maintain a reputation and the battles with his wife, who would like to see his sculptures do something more useful.
+The title Wantee is drawn from Kurt Schwitters’ partner Edith Thomas, so nicknamed due to her habit of asking, "want tea?”
+From here Prouvost spun a story about her fictional Grandfather, described as a close friend of Schwitters and also a (less recognised) conceptual artist in his own right.
+Staged within his now desolate living room, as installed in the Grizedale Arts gardens, the film tells the tale of her Grandfather; his struggles to maintain a reputation and his battles with his wife, who would like to see his sculptures do something more useful.

-However, her Grandad has, it seems, disappeared down a hole dug through the floor of their Lake District cottage to make his way to Africa, never to be seen again.
-The exhibition in Coniston is a reappraisal of his work and capitalises on the success of the Turner Prize to apparently raise funds for his search and to build a new visitor centre in his honour.
-The installation also features a new work by Laure Prouvost made with Grizedale Arts and pupils of the John Ruskin School, as well as proposals for a new large scale visitor centre dedicated to the work of Laure’s grandfather.
-The exhibition will also feature original works by Kurt Schwitters on loan from the Lakeland Arts Trust collections at Abbot Hall Art Gallery and artefacts from the Merzbarn site in Elterwater.
+However her Grandfather has, it seems, disappeared down a hole - dug through the floor of their Lake District cottage to make his way to Africa, never to be seen again.

+After winning the Turner Prize, the exhibition came to The Ruskin Museum in Coniston, staged as a reappraisal of Provost’s Grandfather’s work.
+The installation featured a new work by Laure Prouvost made with Grizedale Arts and pupils of the John Ruskin School, as well as proposals for a new large-scale visitor centre dedicated to his legacy.
+The exhibition also featured original works by Kurt Schwitters on loan from the Lakeland Arts Trust collections at Abbot Hall Art Gallery, and artefacts from the Merz Barn site in Elterwater.